Search This Blog

 Wednesday, October 31, 2018

-Identifying Stakeholder Groups in Project, Program, and Portfolio Management
+Identifying Stakeholder Groups in Projects, Programs, and Portfolios

 I am sure many recognize that there is a stakeholder register where important characteristics of stakeholders, such as the power, influence, interest, tolerance, threshold, engagement strategy, and communication preferences are captured.
 Sometimes, I find that both practitioners and students only identify individuals or external members identified.
 The concept of stakeholder groups, like the service operations, marketing, data analytics, are missed.